dphfox/Fusion/docs/tutorials/index.md

 with wisdom from those who've worked with some of the largest Fusion codebases today.

-!!! caution "But first, some advice from the maintainers..."
+!!! warning "But first, some advice from the maintainers..."
 	**<span style="font-size: 1.5em; color: var(--fusiondoc-accent);">
 	Fusion is pre-1.0 software.
 	</span>**